 This was made possible by La Galleria, who shared a list of resident emails with Parkade.
 At other buildings who were less comfortable sharing contact info of residents, management has sent the emails themselves.

 Residents received their invitations, and then posters were additionally hung in the lobby.
 Within a day, 25% of the building was using Parkade and multiple spots were shared.
 Within a week, 50% of the building was.
-Within a month, 2/3.
+Within a month, 2/3 was using the app.